cyancoder4066/cyancoder4066/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a **Freelancer, Full Stack Developer, UI/UX Designer, and Tech Enthusiast** passionate about building innovative projects and contributing to the tech community.
 I love solving problems, designing engaging UIs, and exploring new technologies.
-I'm currently learning **DSA**.
+I'm Currently learning **Data Structures & Algorithms (DSA)** and practicing on **LeetCode**.

 ---